georgehieron/ghrn/src/en/work/beowulf-ipsum.md

 <picture>
     <img src="/images/Screenshot_2021-02-08_Beowulf_Ipsum.png"
-        alt="Screenshot of Beowulf Ipsum showing line count" title="Beowulf Ipsum line count screenshot">
+        alt="Screenshot of Beowulf Ipsum showing line count." title="Beowulf Ipsum line count screenshot">
 </picture>

-For some finishing touches, I decided to add a toggle to allow starting the output with Beowulf's (in)famously ambiguous opening declaration of _Hwæt!_, to equate to beginning with _Lorem Ipsum dolor sit amet_, and for a bit of fun I thought to write copy for the site in some kind of mock Old English.
+For some finishing touches, I decided to add a toggle to allow starting the output with Beowulf's (in)famously ambiguous opening declaration of <span lang="ang">_Hwæt!_</span>, to equate to beginning with <span lang="la">_Lorem Ipsum dolor sit amet_</span>, and for a bit of fun I thought to write copy for the site in some kind of mock Old English.

 The site is static, using just HTML for its single page with vanilla Sass for styling and vanilla JS for the content generation.
 I manually sanitized and added around 600 lines of Beowulf (but I might add more at a later date to increase the variety), and I also added a 'Copy Text' button to top it off.
 I certainly had fun with the styles as it definitely doesn't look like something you'd make for a typical client.